Lattice Properties of Oriented Exchange Graphs and Torsion Classes: Biclosed sets

 For many closure operators, the poset of biclosed sets is not a lattice.
 However, in some special cases, $\Bic(C)$ is a lattice with a semidistributive or congruence-uniform structure.
 For example, if $C$ is the set of positive roots of a finite root system endowed with the convex closure, then $\Bic(C)$ is a congruence-uniform lattice \cite{reading:lattice}.
 In this setting, biclosed sets of positive roots are inversion sets of elements of the associated Coxeter group, so $\Bic(C)$ may be identified with the weak order.

-Some sufficient (but not necessary) criteria for semidistributivity, congruence-uniformity, and polygonality was given in \cite{mcconville:grassmann}.
+Some sufficient (but not necessary) criteria for semidistributivity and congruence-uniformity were given in \cite{mcconville:grassmann}.
+The statement about polygonality is new, so we provide a proof.
 We say a collection $\Bcal$ of subsets of $C$ is \textbf{ordered by single-step inclusion} if whenever $X,Y\in\Bcal$ with $X\subsetneq Y$, there exists $c\in Y-X$ such that $X\cup\{c\}\in\Bcal$.